yodrew/darkroomretreat/manuscript/water.md

 ### upgrade {#upgrade-shower}

-- on waterproof floor (or covered with large plastic sheet) make a 2m diameter border of towels or bedsheets and sit in the middle
+- on waterproof floor (or covered with large plastic sheet) make a 2m diameter border of towels and sit in the middle
 - put shower water in two 1.5L soda bottles with loose lids or nearly closed drinking spout lids
 - hold a bottle above yourself with one hand and wash with the other
-- wipe up water with towel or sheet
+- wipe up water with towels and squeeze it out into bucket

 ### deluxe {#deluxe}